Ayushburman/Python-from-Zero-to-Projects-with-real-mini-projects-/README.md

 - **Game Development**: Prototyping and game logic
 - - **Internet of Things (IoT)**: Controlling hardware and embedded systems
 - **Finance**: Algorithmic trading and financial analysis
+- ## What Can Python Do?

+Python is capable of handling a wide range of tasks:

+- Build web applications and backend systems